bdbaraban/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * **5. An Integer**
   * [5-to_integer.js](./5-to_integer.js): JavaScript script that prints
-`My number: <first argument converted in integer>` if the first pased argument can be converted to a number.
+`My number: <first argument converted in integer>` if the first pased argument can be converted to an integer.
   * Usage: `./5-to_integer.js`
-  * If the argument cannot be converted to a number, prints `'Not a number'`.
+  * If the argument cannot be converted to an integer, prints `'Not a number'`.

 * **6. Loop to languages**
   * [6-multi_languages_loop.js](./6-multi_languages_loop.js): JavaScript script that